Services

 A method used as a task must be thread-safe.

+If our method uses multi-threading, we should keep in mind that a task is considered completed when the method returns.
 Any exception occurring on another thread than the one that initiated the execution of the task will be ignored.

 Recommendations

-Each service should be given a simple name through the @Name annotation
+Each service should be given a simple name through the @Name annotation.

 Methods used as tasks should have:

-- one parameter of a dedicated type object
+- One parameter of a dedicated type object

-- a return value of a dedicated type object
+- A return value of a dedicated type object

 For example,